alexyan21/Machine-Learning-Coursework/README.md

 # Machine-Learning
-Here are coursework of machine learning class through Jupyter Notebooks based on Python.
+Here are coursework of machine learning class based on Python and edited by Jupyter Notebooks.
 Topics covered in this course are including:

 ### Data Mining Overview
 * The KDD Process